KougamiJuan/link-shortener/README.md

 }
 ```

+## Prettier

-Finally, it is necessary to create a standard file for formatting our code.
+It is necessary to create a standard file for formatting our code.
 Run:

 `echo {}> .prettierrc.json`